 Another avid fan I know said it well when he said; “finding these books is like being reacquainted with an old friend.”
 As a boy, I trusted these books to make me part of their marvelous world.
 Believe it or not, I’ve developed this same trust with my PCB design tools, especially the ones I use less frequently but still trust immensely.
 This trust is that they will get me through what I need to accomplish.
 And for better or worse, the tools have gotten me through quite a bit.

-The Not So Friendly Management Process of Creating a BOM Manually
+The Not So Friendly Management Process of Creating a Manually

-Creating and recreating a PCB BOM in order to capture design changes can lead to errors
+Creating and recreating a PCB in order to capture design changes can lead to errors

-What I was looking for was a PCB BOM whose creation and update processes was something that I could trust.
-I wanted a BOM that was more than a simple text document and that would work globally for all departments.
-I also wanted a BOM that was available during all phases of the design instead of it only being available after the layout was completed.
-It would be really advantageous, for instance, to query parts from the library while still working in the schematic.
+What I was looking for was a PCB whose creation and update processes was something that I could trust.
+I wanted a that was more than a simple text document and that would work globally for all departments.
+I also wanted a that was available during all phases of the design instead of it only being available after the layout was completed.
+It would be really advantageous, for instance, to query from the while still working in the schematic.

 Bill of materials management from the design tools will give you more control over your design

 Bill of Materials Management Automation that Gave Me what I Wanted

 Fortunately, I have found what I was looking for.
 The management tools that I am now using have given me the level of automation that I was hoping for.
 The days of manually compiling a are gone.
 Instead, the data is managed throughout the entire design as another part of the design toolset instead of it being a simple output file.
 This allows the to interact with every other design aspect from schematic to layout to manufacturing drawings.

 The management tools that I am using have given me the ability to select within it to highlight the same in either the schematic or the layout.
 Not only has this been very helpful to me during design, but in design reviews as well.
 I am also able to synchronize accurate information with other departments.